-Colonial Records of NC, Vol. VII. pp. 40.
-91. 244.
-245, 445; State Records of NC Vol. XI. pp. 154-166; North Carolina Historical and Genealogical Register Vol. I, p.
+[‡]Colonial Records of N. C., Vol. VII, pp. 40, 91, 244, 246, 445; State Records of N. C. Vol. XI, pp. 154-155; North Carolina Historical and Genealogical Register, Vol. I, p.
 201.

-Before the Stamp Act dispute was settled the people of Wilmington had not been altogether inactive.
-Provisions on board the Viper began to run low, and a boat was sent to bring an additional supply.
-The citizens refused to furnish this, and complacently dumped the boat's crew into jail.
-In response to Tryon's inquiry concerning this action, Moses John DeRosset, the patriotic Mayor of Wilmington, replied that gentlemen of the Cape Fear section of the province had assembled to redress their grievances; and, hearing that Captain Lobb was seizing merchant vessels which were without stamped papers, had determined to cut off supplies from the men of war until these oppressive measures ceased.
+response to Tryon's inquiry concerning this action, Moses John DeRosset, the patriotic Mayor of Wilmington, replied that gentlemen of the Cape Fear section of the province had assembled to redress their grievances; and, hearing that Captain Lobb was seizing merchant vessels which were without stamped papers, had determined to cut off supplies from the men of war until these oppressive measures ceased.
 Seizures by the government were made, said Mayor DeRosset, notwithstanding the fact that masters of vessels produced certificates that no stamped papers could be obtained at the ports from which they sailed.
-In conclusion, he added that, since the local officers had come to terms, sufficient provisions would now be forwarded, and the Governor might rest assured that all efforts would be made to sustain His Majesty's service.\
+In conclusion, he added that, since the local officers had come to terms, sufficient provisions would now be forwarded, and the Governor might rest assured that all efforts would be made to sustain His Majesty's service.

 The Governor's Council met at Brunswick on the 26th of February, 1766.
-By advice of that body, Tryon issued a proclamation denouncing the late assemblages of the peoples.\ He also suspended the Public Printer, Andrew Stuart, for having published a communication which was considered inflammatory.
+By advice of that body, Tryon issued a proclamation denouncing the late assemblages of the people.† He also suspended the Public Printer, Andrew Stuart, for having published a communication which was considered inflammatory.